OR THE RETURN OF

 Under what circumstances did they end up in the hands of foreign adventurers, businessmen, explorers, missionaries, or military personnel during the colonial era and finally in German museums?

 Who are the descendants of the original owners?

 Under what conditions must or can they be returned?
 Who should receive the art objects - the governments, ethnic groups or private descendants of the original owners?

 In the course of the intensive research it quickly became clear that the complexity of questions regarding the "acquisition" and return of the objects could not be dealt with in any approximate way in the context of this project.
 Accordingly, the field of conflict - if it was not to go beyond the scope of this project - had to be limited to a few aspects.

-Thus, the stage work that has been worked out makes no claim to be either complete or scientific.
+Thus, the work that has been makes no claim to be either complete or scientific.
 Three examples should illustrate the debate on questions of legal entitlement and the different views on restitution to the societies of origin.

 In addition, the question should be investigated as to what effects the loss of cultural heritage has had on African states and their populations to the present day.
 A brief overview of the history of European colonialism seemed necessary to provide an introduction to the topic.

 500 years ago, the subjugation of large parts of the world to European rule began with the voyages of the Portuguese and Spanish.
 This marked the beginning of a constantly growing network of regions far apart from each other.
 The 20th century was marked by the peak of formal European colonial rule and its end after World War II from the 1950s to the 1970s.

 With the end of the Cold War at the end of the 1980s, a rapid worldwide globalization began that rested on the "foundations of colonialism" (J. Zimmerer).

 According to the historian Jürgen Osterhammel, ...